MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 # Extending Price Calculations
 If you record special prices and line discounts for sales and purchases, [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] can automatically calculate prices on sales and purchase documents, and on job and item journal lines.
 The price is the lowest permissible price with the highest permissible line discount on a given date. [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] automatically calculates the price when it inserts the unit price and the line discount percentage for items on new document and journal lines.
 For more information, see [Price Calculation](/dynamics365/business-central/sales-how-record-sales-price-discount-payment-agreements.md#best-price-calculation).

-This topic describes how price calculations are implemented in 2020 release wave 1 (referred to as "version 16" in the illustrations), and provides comparisons with 2019 release wave 2 (referred to as "version 15" in the illustrations) to show what we have changed.
-It also provides some examples of how you can extend price calculations in 2020 release wave 1.
+2020 release wave 1 introduces a second implementation of price calculations that will be available as an alternative to the calculations that were available in 2019 release wave 2 and earlier versions.
+This new implementation has the advantage that it is much easier to extend, for example, with new calculations.

-Price calculation for 2019 release wave 2 will continue to work as it always has.
-The changes for 2020 release wave 1 are an alternative implementation that you can extend.
-The calculations work the same, but are restructured so that they are extensible.
+Price calculations that were available in 2019 release wave 2 are unchanged.
+The new calculations in 2020 release wave 1 are an alternative implementation that you can extend.

 > [!NOTE]
-> The new price calculation capabilities in 2020 release wave 2 exist in code only, and do not include any user experience.
+> The new price calculation capabilities in 2020 release wave 1 exist in code only, and do not include any user experience.
 We will provide that in an upcoming release.
 For now, to use the new capability you must create your own page.

+This topic describes how price calculations are implemented in 2020 release wave 1 (referred to as "Business Central Version 16" in the illustrations), and provides comparisons with 2019 release wave 2 (referred to as "Business Central Version 15" in the illustrations) to show what we have changed.
+It also provides some examples of how you can extend price calculations in 2020 release wave 1.

 ## Price Calculation Extensibility
-Price calculation are based on the **Price Calculation Setup** table, where you can choose an existing implementations of price calculation, as shown in the following image.
+Price calculation are based on the **Price Calculation Setup** table, where you can choose an existing implementation, as shown in the following image.

 :::image type="content" source="../media/best-pricing-diagram1-setup.png" alt-text="Diagram showing a price calculation implementation.":::